 The main panel in the mmProbEd window contains buttons corresponding to the sections in a MIF problem description.
 Selecting a button brings up another window through which the contents of that section of a problem description may be edited.
 The MIF sections and the elements they contain are described in detail in the MIF (Sec.
-17.1) documentation.
+18.1) documentation.
 Only one editing window is displayed at a time.
 The windows may be navigated in order using their Next or Previous buttons.

 PLEASE NOTE: The material parameter values provided for the symbolic material types of Iron, Nickel, etc. should not be taken as standard reference values for these materials.
 These values are only approximate.
 They are included for convenience, and as examples for users who wish to supply their own material types with symbolic names.
+To introduce additional material types, edit the file oommf/app/mmpe/materials, appending your new entries in the same format as the example materials.